A City of Sounds

 Festivals and concerts throughout the year

-Sometimes it can feel like live music can be heard on any given corner in New Orleans.
-And while that would be an exaggeration, it’s not far from the truth.
+Sometimes it feels like live music can be heard on any given corner in New Orleans.
+And while that seems like an exaggeration, it’s not far from the truth.

-The reality is that you can find live music at a festival or fair on just about any weekend in at least one of our parishes.
-In fact, some of the biggest festivals, such as New Orleans Jazz and Heritage Festival and Voodoo Music + Arts Experience, are centered around music.
+The reality is you can find live music at a festival or fair on just about any weekend in at least one of our parishes.
+In fact, some of the biggest festivals, such as Jazz Fest, French Quarter Fest, and Voodoo Fest, are centered around music.

 Our musical roots run deep